Skip to main content

 With support from the National Institute on Aging, NSHAP launched a highly innovative study of older adults’ social lives and health.

 Among social measures, NSHAP introduced a unique social network roster, collected detailed information about intimate and sexual relationships, and surveyed other areas of social connection.
 NSHAP also created a cognitive module through a survey-based adaptation of the MoCA and was one of the first surveys to collect biomeasures by non-medically trained interviewers in respondents’ homes.
 These measures include physical specimens such as blood spots, vaginal swabs, and saliva.
 Other groundbreaking measures include olfactory function, accelerometry, a medication log, along with other objective and self-report health measures.
 NSHAP has also demonstrated that it is possible to collect sensitive data while maintaining a high response rate.
 In Rounds 1-3, NORC field interviewers visited respondents’ homes to collect data in person.
 In Round 4, our new approach included both in-home interviews and remote interviews (web survey, phone interviews, paper-and-pencil questionnaires) with self-collected biomeasures.
-For additional detail on the NSHAP study click here, and for additional NSHAP resources and links, including links to the NSHAP datasets, collection instruments, and supplemental issues and more, see Data & Findings section below.
+For additional detail on the NSHAP study click here, and for additional NSHAP resources and links, including links to the NSHAP datasets, collection instruments, and supplemental issues and more, see the Data & Findings section below.

 Result

 Analyses of NSHAP data have resulted in groundbreaking findings about older adults’ lives and health.
 NSHAP researchers have published hundreds of peer reviewed articles and book chapters and presented on topics spanning: social relationships and contexts; cognition, physical and mental health; and a wide range of biomeasures.
 NSHAP is well known for findings related to the predictive power of olfactory function, in depth analyses of older adults’ social networks and intimate relationships (including matched dyads) with data beginning in 2010.
 NSHAP findings inform clinical practice and demonstrate the fundamental importance that social relationships and contexts play in health trajectories and outcomes as people age, changing the way scholars of health and aging think about these issues.
+Please scroll down to the Selected Published Research section below to review and search published findings based on analyses of the NSHAP datasets.

 Learn More About the Study